thorchain/Resources/Whitepapers/THORChain/whitepaper-en.md

 THORChain’s macro vision is to create a highly liquid payment network built on a completely trustless structure.
 An imperative feature for mainstream adoption are stablecoins that are pegged to existing fiat currencies such as USD, YEN, EURO and AUD.
 The first way to achieve this is to simply tokenise existing stablecoins, while the second is to support the development of stable coins on the platform.
 The first will naturally be easy if the bridges in `§ 8` are built.
 THORChain has all the required features to create StableCoins with auditable supply and collateral using a Variable Supply token and its CLP and full Validator Set participation.
 The following would be the process:
-- A tokenChain tUSD is created by the Validator Set.
-A `Rune:tUSD` CLP is created that is variable supply, requiring `2 / 3` signatures from Validators.
+- A tokenChain `tUSD` is created by the Validator Set.
+A `Rune:tUSD` CLP is created that is variable supply, requiring `2 / 3` signatures from Validators, or by a on-chain smart contract.
-- At each round, Validators propose a price $ that the Rune is valued at.
+- At each round, Validators (on smart contract) propose a price `$` that the Rune is valued at.
 They can infer this by any means possible, most likely by reading APIs off a conglomerate of external exchanges of Rune.
 Validators can also nominate Rune pricing by watching Bitcoin pricing off external exchanges, and converting to Rune price by the `Rune:tBTC` price feed.
 - At each round `n + 1` the median of nominated prices is stored in the block.
 Outliers may invoke slashing rules to penalise poor price nomination.
 - As Rune price fluctuates, `tUSD` supply in the CLP is negatively changed by the Validators.
-As an example, Rune price decreases by `2%`, so tUSD Supply increases by `4%`.
+As an example, Rune price decreases by `2%`, so `tUSD` Supply increases by `4%`.
 This causes `tUSD` to become inflated and cheap.
 - Self-interested arbitrageurs will then send in Rune to buy cheap `tUSD`, until `tUSD` returns to `1:1` backed in Assets.
 - Additionally, the liquidity fee will increase the staked collateral in the CLP to match volume and reduce slip.